Scheduling (computing): Medium-term scheduling

-In many systems today (those that support mapping virtual address space to secondary storage other than the swap file), the medium-term scheduler may actually perform the role of the long-term scheduler, by treating binaries as "swapped out processes" upon their execution.
-In this way, when a segment of the binary is required it can be swapped in on demand, or "lazy loaded",[Stallings, 394] also called demand paging.
+In many systems today (those that support mapping virtual address space to secondary storage other than the swap file), the medium-term scheduler may actually perform the role of the long-term scheduler, by treating binaries as swapped-out processes upon their execution.
+In this way, when a segment of the binary is required it can be swapped in on demand, or lazy loaded, also called demand paging.